OPM/ResInsight-UserDocumentation/content/scripting/PythonRips.md

 * **Returns**

-    class with integer attributes i, j, k representing the extent in all three dimensions.
+    class with integer attributes i, j, k giving extent in all three dimensions.